 How much does it cost to sell a business?

 Selling your business will carry some costs.
-It is not just as easy as finding a buyer and exchanging money.
+Ultimately, you need to know how much you should sell your business for.
+But, it is not just as easy as finding a buyer and exchanging money.
 This is usually because of the range of services employed in the process.

 Although it is possible to sell your business without involving a business broker, the more common occurrence is that a broker is involved.
 The broker provides advisory services, filters potential buyers and recommends them according to their desirability.
 They may also provide business valuation services (which we do as Uscita).
 For this, and other actions taken on your behalf, some fees are required.
 Most brokers charge a commission on sale.
 Depending on the complexity of the sale the usual range is 3%-5% of the sale price achieved but subject to minimum fees.
 Ask if you want to see our fee structure.